microsoft/atlas-design/site/src/components/accordion.md

 ### Name

-Using the `name` attribute, there is an option to group multiple accordion components, which allows only one open panel at a time.
+Applying the `name` attribute to all accordion items with the same value will allow opening only one of the items at a time.

 ```html
 <details class="accordion" name="accordion-group-1">